 By mid fall, many of us have had at least one light frost, so it is time to get those tender bulbs out of the garden and packed away for next season!

-I grow many of these as potted plants so they can be easily overwintered by hauling them inside, cutting back the tops, letting the pots dry out to simulate the dry season conditions of their native lands, and storing them out of the sun in a cool dry spot where they will not freeze.
+I grow many of these as potted plants so that they can be easily overwintered by hauling them inside, cutting back the foliage, letting the pots dry out to simulate the dry season conditions of their native lands, and storing them out of the sun in a cool, dry spot where they will not freeze.

-If they are growing in the ground they will need a few more steps to get them ready for their winter nap.
+If they are growing in the ground, they will need a few more steps to get them ready for their winter nap.
 Generally, they need to be dug after the foliage begins to die back, usually after first frost.
 Dig carefully so as not to injure the bulbs.
-Breaks in the surface encourages rotting.
-Wash the soil off the bulbs and put them in a warm dry place to cure.
-Most need only 1 to 3 days of curing time then pack them away in a cool dry place for winter.
-Here are some specifics for each plant.
+Wounds on the outside of bulbs may encourage rotting.
+Wash the soil off the bulbs and put them in a warm, dry place to cure.
+Most need only 1 to 3 days of curing time before they can be packed away in a cool, dry place for winter.

 Check all the sleeping beauties a few times over the winter to be sure that none are rotting or dehydrating.
 Remove any that have spoiled to keep them from ruining the whole lot.
 If the packing material seems too wet, replace it with dry material.
 If they show signs of shriveling, mist them lightly.
 Like Goldilocks, they need it to be just right!